 Anna discusses the musicals' place in our cultural climate

-I got frustrated last week reading this article by Maggie Brown in the Guardian claiming that some new musicals are 'breaking the traditional feel good musical mould' by exploring deeper and darker subject matter.
-No matter how hard musical theatre - as a genre - tries, it still seems to get knocked down by some and labelled as farcical, pithy, 'feel good' light entertainment.
+I got frustrated last week reading this article by Maggie Brown in the Guardian claiming that some new musicals are “breaking the traditional feel good musical mould” by exploring deeper and darker subject matter.
+No matter how hard the genre of musical theatre tries, it still seems to get knocked down by some haters labelling it as farcical, pithy, 'feel good' light entertainment.
 Yes, many of the musicals Brown puts forward in her article do explore deep themes - London Road and According to Brian Haw, for example - but if these are seen as touching a 'deeper note', then what have shows like Assassins (charting US Presidential assassinations), South Pacific (racism, and the questionable courtship of a very young Liat to the older Cable...), Cabaret (the backdrop of Nazi occupied Berlin), and Parade (a true story of a child's rape and murder and the unfair, antisemitic trial and hanging of a man not guilty of the crime) been doing since as long ago as 1949 (in the case of South Pacific) and well before?!

-Musical theatre always seems to be collectively tarred with a brush of 'dross'.
-Yes, there are some musicals currently playing in London and across the UK whose primary purpose is 'feel good' entertainment (and there’s nothing wrong with that), but the same goes for plays, television drama, film and literature, yet these media don't seem to be judged by their colleagues in the way musical theatre does.
-While these other outputs are split into sub-genres, musicals, particularly on the commercial stage, are not, making people seem surprised when a show like London Road comes along.
+Musical theatre seems to be collectively tarred with a brush of ‘dross’.
+Yes, there are some musicals currently playing in London and across the UK whose primary purpose is ‘feel good’ entertainment (and there’s nothing wrong with that), but the same goes for plays, television drama, film and literature, yet these media don't seem to be judged by their colleagues in the way musical theatre does.
+While these other outputs are split into sub-genres, musicals - particularly on the commercial stage - are not, making people seem surprised when a show like London Road comes along.

 I feel as if musical theatre gets a raw deal in terms of its contribution towards ‘art’, yet its commercial draw is used time and again when arguing the case for cultural economy in this country.
 Maria Miller's speech on the arts delivered yesterday at the British Museum, her first such speech since becoming culture secretary seven months ago, highlighted the economic case for the arts and referenced musicals at the forefront of her address (because of their dominating West End revenue by around 60% in 2012).
 It feels as if commercial musicals are bandied around as a glossy, tourist absorbing commodity, perfect for pleasing a Tory government whose concern with the arts is strictly in terms of its monetary value, as opposed to its artistic worth.
 But why aren’t musicals considered in terms of both their economic and creative value, not to mention their value on well-being?

-The 'musical theatre skeptics' I know who would still disagree with me are always opposed to the singing in a musical, saying that it feels unnatural to sing and to have songs accompany a story, but I have a thought...
+The ‘musical theatre skeptics’ I know are always opposed to the singing in a musical, saying that it feels unnatural to sing and to have songs accompany a story, but I have a thought...